wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 Changing what appears in the listing
 ------------------------------------

-You should familarise yourself with the attributes and methods supported by the ``ModelAdmin`` class, that allow you to change what is displayed in the ``IndexView``.
+You should familiarise yourself with the attributes and methods supported by the ``ModelAdmin`` class, that allow you to change what is displayed in the ``IndexView``.
 The following page should give you everything you need to get
 going: :doc:`indexview`